top of page

 And sometimes,

-when a person has arrived back with themselves
+when a person has truly come back to themselves,

 then a moment arises